adrienaury/go-template/README.md

 OK
 ```

-By default, all fast linters are enabled (`--fast` and `--enable-all` flags on `golangci-lint`) but you can change this with the following build properties :
+By default, all fast linters are enabled (`--fast` and `--enable-all` flags) but you can change this with the following build properties :

-- linters : an array of linters to enable, if left empty then all fast linters are enabled.
+- `linters` : an array of linters to enable, if left empty then all fast linters are enabled.
-- lintersno : an array of linters to disable, by default `scopelint` (deprecated) and `forbidigo` are disabled.
+- `lintersno` : an array of linters to disable, by default `scopelint` (deprecated) and `forbidigo` are disabled.

 To change the default values, edit the `build.yml` file and look for the properties names `linters` or `lintersno`.